This topic covers the manual upgrade process for LabKey Server running on a Windows machine.

 - Ensure that the <LABKEY_HOME>/bin directory is on your system path, or on the path of the user account that will be starting Tomcat.

-Copy the LabKey Server Configuration File
+Check for Changes in the LabKey Server Configuration File

 For example, if your existing LabKey Server installation has been running as the root web application on Tomcat and you want to ensure that your application URLs remain identical after the upgrade, rename the copied labkey.xml to ROOT.xml in the same localhost subfolder location.